tramossantos/btwebsite/README.md

 # btwebsite
-Website for BT Fort Worth
+Website for BT Fort Worth.
+This will help track admin and teachers which students are present/in YO!/ etc..